zanderteller/dqm/docs/user_guide.rst

 DQM also has a 'backup' function, :func:`plot_frames_ipv <dqm.utils.plot_frames_ipv>`, which uses the `IPyVolume <https://ipyvolume.readthedocs.io>`_ package.
 (IPyVolume is less stable/mature than Plotly and may be buggy.
 However, it may handle large numbers of data points and/or frames much better than Plotly does.)

 If you prefer to use your own visualization tools, you can.
 The core functionality of DQM itself does not rely on the plotting functions above.
-The final result of a DQM evolution (stored in the ``dqm.frames`` instance variable) is a 3-D array with shape: ``<number of rows/points x number of dimensions x number of frames>``.
+The final result of a DQM evolution (stored in the ``dqm.frames`` instance variable) is a 3-D array with shape: ``<number of points x number of dimensions x number of frames>``.
 From there, you can visualize however you wish.

 Basic Workflow
 --------------